woerndlit/blog_woerndli/input/posts/mdca-mde-dropbox-restrictions.md

 * Microsoft Defender for Cloud Apps (to monitor and control sessions to the connected Dropbox for Business instance)
 * Microsoft Endpoint DLP (to limit upload and download possibilities to all other Dropbox instances)

-## MDCA: Connect Dropbox for Business for Session Control
+## MCAS: Connect Dropbox for Business for Session Control

 ### Connect Dropbox to AzureAD for SSO